 1. Lack of Supply.
 After the credit crunch, house prices in many countries, such as the US and Spain fell dramatically.
 But, in the UK, the drop in house prices has been more muted.
 This is because the UK never had a boom in house building like other countries.

 2. Relative attractiveness of owning a home.
 Low-interest rates have meant many homeowners have been able to hold onto their houses.
-The mortgage repossession rate has remained much lower than in 1992 recession.
+The mortgage repossession rate has remained much lower than in the 1992 recession.
 The low cost of mortgages makes buying still attractive compared to renting, which is expensive.

 3. Demand from abroad.
 The London property market is marked by strong demand from abroad which has kept prices high, especially on the luxury end of the market.
 In London, 7 out of 10 homes over £5 million are going to foreign nationals (this is London)